Frikallo/NWSS-CNC/README.md

 **Input Formats:**
 - SVG (Scalable Vector Graphics) - Primary input format
-- Existing G-code files for editing and visualization
+- Existing G-code files for editing, visualization, and automatic conversion
+- DXF (Drawing Exchange Format) - Future support planned
+- Other vector formats (future support planned)
+- **STL** - Future support planned for 3D models

 **Output Formats:**
 - G-code (ISO 6983 standard)
-- SVG export from designer

 ---

 ## 3. Installation and Setup

-### System Requirements

-**Minimum Requirements:**
-- Operating System: Windows 10, macOS 10.14, or Linux (Ubuntu 18.04+)
-- RAM: 4GB minimum, 8GB recommended
-- Storage: 100MB free disk space
-- Graphics: OpenGL 3.3 compatible graphics card
-- Display: 1024x768 minimum resolution

-**Recommended Requirements:**
-- RAM: 16GB for complex designs
-- Storage: 500MB for tool libraries and projects
-- Display: 1920x1080 or higher resolution
-- Multi-core processor for faster processing

 ### Installation Process

 #### Windows
-1. Download the installer from the official website
+1. Download the installer from the [release page](https://github.com/Frikallo/NWSS-CNC/releases)
 2. Run the installer as administrator
 3. Follow the installation wizard
-4. Launch NWSS-CNC from the desktop shortcut
+4. Launch NWSS-CNC from the desktop shortcut, start menu, or Program Files directory

 #### macOS
 1. Download the .dmg file
 2. Open the disk image
 3. Drag NWSS-CNC to the Applications folder
 4. Launch from Applications or Launchpad
+5. If MacOS blocks the application, go to System Preferences > Security & Privacy and allow it under the "General" tab

-#### Linux
+#### Linux - Very soon supported
 1. Download the AppImage or use the package manager
 2. Make the file executable: `chmod +x NWSS-CNC.AppImage`
 3. Run the application: `./NWSS-CNC.AppImage`